Let’s be honest, it’s hard to communicate with your teenager.

 “Communication problems” are probably the number one reason that people seek counseling- or they think it is.
-There are a multitude of issues that prevent people from having healthy and loving communication and connection.
-“Communication” is an umbrella hiding beneath it more specific issues related to trust, consistency, listening, forgiveness, empathy and respect (just to name a few).
-When it comes to communicating with adolescents, it can be challenging and your teen will be the first one to say so!
-Teenagers know that they can be stubborn and difficult to communicate with (just as most of us were at that age).
-I see several adolescents in my office, so though I do not have experience having a child this age, I have daily interactions with them and have compiled a short list of four things that they are crying out for.
+There is a multitude of issues that prevent people from having healthy and loving communication and connection.
+“Communication” is an umbrella hiding beneath it more specific issues related to trust, consistency, listening, forgiveness, empathy, and respect (just to name a few).
+When it comes to communicating with your teenager, it can be challenging and your teen will be the first one to say so!
+Adolescents know that they can be stubborn and difficult to communicate with (just as most of us were at that age).
+I see several teenagers in my office, so though I do not have experience having a child this age, I have daily interactions with them and have compiled a shortlist of four things that they are crying out for.

 Many of us have heard of “Love and Respect” ministries and their passion for maintaining marital health and enrichment.
 They recently released a new book entitled “Love and Respect in the Family”.
 They make this statement “Psychological studies affirm what the Bible has always said: children need the love that God tells us to give them (Titus 2:4).
 And parents desire the respect that Scripture plainly says is our due (Exodus 20:12).”